aakala/repo-sql/README.md

-- Repository repo-sql
+- Repository repo-sql (Steps for self )

--- Steps for self

 -- Steps to clone the master Repo/generate a local copy

 -- Steps to update the local repository on my server

---Personal laptop

 	cd ~/Git-Repositories-Base/repo-sql
 	git pull